PlatyPew/Arduino-7-segment-display-magic/README.md

 # 7 segment display
 Just magic (I'm using an arduino uno)

+Pin numbers of the LED display start from the bottom left and work it's way anti-clockwise

 # How to use the thing
 `sudo python word_gen.py; sudo ./upload.sh`